Well car: Econo Stack or Twin Stack well car

-Econo Stack well cars are a variation of conventional well cars and their main purpose is to give the double stacked containers more support.
-The down side to them is they do not allow 53-foot containers to be stacked on top, but 45-foot containers still fit and are able to be stacked on top.
+Econo Stack (a brand name of Gunderson) well cars are a variation of conventional well cars which feature a bulkhead at each end; their main purpose is to give the double-stacked containers more support.
+A disadvantage is they do not allow 53-foot containers to be stacked on top; however, 45-foot containers still fit and can be stacked on top.
+As the empty weight of bulkhead cars is significantly higher than other well cars, they are now unpopular with railroads.